 Committee members are requested to review these materials in advance of the meeting.
+Staff is requesting technical feedback limited to the three areas noted above in advance of the meeting.
 Members are encouraged to provide comments in advance to Dom as early as possible at savinid@fasab.gov with a cc to Monica at valentinem@fasab.gov.

-Please review the attached material including attachments and respond to the five questions in Attachment 3.
+Please review the attached material including attachments and respond to the three questions in Attachment 3.